zloirock/core-js/docs/2023-02-14-so-whats-next.md

 One more popular and similar issue is a duplication of polyfills from global and pure `core-js` versions.
 The pure version of `core-js` / `babel-runtime` is intended for usage in libraries code, so it's a normal situation if you use a global version of `core-js` and your dependencies also load some copies of `core-js` without global namespace pollution.
 They use different internals and it's problematic to share similar code between them.

-I’m thinking about resolving this issue on the transpiler or bundler plugins side similarly to the previous one (but, sure, a little more complex) — we could replace imports from the pure version with imports from the global version and remove polyfills unnecessary for the target engines.
+I'm thinking about resolving this issue on the transpiler or bundler plugins side similarly to the previous one (but, sure, a little more complex) — we could replace imports from the pure version with imports from the global version and remove polyfills unnecessary for the target engines.

 That also could be applied to third-party ponyfills or obsolete libraries that implement something already available in the JS standard library.
 For example, usage of `has` package can be replaced by `Object.hasOwn`, `left-pad` by `String.prototype.padStart`, some `lodash` methods by related modern built-in JS methods, etc.